longy2k/obsidian-bmo-chatbot/README.md

 - **Chatbot responds in Markdown:** Receive formatted responses in Markdown for consistency.
 - **Customizable bot name:** Personalize the chatbot's name.
 - **System role prompt:** Configure the chatbot to prompt for user roles before responding to messages.
-- **Set Max Tokens and Temperature:** Customize the length and randomness of the chatbot's responses with Max Tokens and Temperature settings.
 - **System theme color accents:** Seamlessly matches the chatbot's interface with your system's color scheme.
 - **Save current chat history as markdown:** Use the `/save` command in chat to save current conversation.